-Black Bear are found all over the park, so be sure to always use the bear boxes at the campgrounds and even during the day pack your food and trash away.
-Bears in Rocky Mountain National Park are often spotted in the early mornings if you're lucky to see one.
+Black bears are found all over the park, so be sure to always use the bear boxes at the campgrounds and even during the day pack your food and trash away.
+Bears in Rocky Mountain National Park are often spotted in the early mornings if you’re lucky to see one.

 We had a bear visit our RV one night in the campground.
 He tore open our bag with our Camelbak hydration packs and left a few paw prints on our van!
 Our neighbor campers fared worse, as the bear actually broke the passenger side window of his truck trying to find food!